-The Ken Brinkworth Reserve is a recreation and picnic area close to Port Lincoln with free barbeques and toilets in a beautiful location with some excellent remnant vegetation.
+The Brinkworth Reserve is a recreation and picnic area close to Port Lincoln with free barbecues and toilets in a beautiful location with some excellent remnant vegetation.

 It is 7.74 ha of partially revegetated farmland, as well a beautiful, rare remnant of Drooping Sheoak and mixed Eucalypt Woodland with very old, dense Yacca/Tates Grass-tree growth (Xanthorrhea semiplana ssp tateana).
 This species once supported a significant Yacca Gum industry in this area.